 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.

-- 350 grams mushrooms (shiitake, oyster, enoki are my favourites but you can choose any you like)
+- 350 g mushrooms -shiitake, oyster, enoki are my favourites

-- 6-8 spring onions, white part, trimmed & cut into 3cm lengths
+- 6-8 spring onion/s -white part, trimmed and cut into 3cm lengths

 - Start with making your sauce by combining all of the ingredients together in a small bowl.

 - Beat the eggs in a small jug with one tablespoon of the sauce.